 The Early Development Centres (EDC) supports pre-school children who have been identified with severe delays/disabilities.
 These may be delays in speech and language, social, emotional, or behavioral development, and/or physical/medical development.
 Through play in a language-rich environment, we are able to better prepare children for Kindergarten and beyond.
-Early intervention support is partially funded through Alberta Education’s Program Unit Funding (PUF).
+Early intervention support is fully funded through Alberta Education’s Program Unit Funding (PUF).

 Eligibility for Attending an EDC Program